JimmyKuangg/jimmykuangg/README.md

 + [Pantry Chef](https://github.com/JimmyKuangg/Pantry_Chef) - A MERN stack application that gives users recipe suggestions based on what they have available.

-If my projects didn't already give it away, I'm also very passionate about food and cooking!
-Food is always a great way to connect with people as well.

 Feel free to reach out at (jimmy.kuang96@gmail.com) if you'd like to work together!